Madhu805/Sports_Analysis/README.md

 - **SQL** (MySQL) — for querying and analysis
 - **Excel / Power BI / Python (optional)** — for visualizations
 - **Git** & **GitHub** — for version control and collaboration

+🧠 Credits
+Made with 💪 and 🧠 by Madhusudhan